fuzzylogicxx/sofrito/README.md

 ### Accessibility

 - Skip Links navigation
-- `aria-label` applied to elements which do not have a visible label such as navigation (skip-links and main menu)
+- `aria-label` applied to elements which do not have a visible label (such as navigation: both skip-links and main menu)

+## CSS
+- Sass-based
+- Print styles included

 ### Polyfills
 Via polyfill.io.